Voting in Arkansas

 Vote-by-mail & Absentee

-Voters can typically only vote absentee in Arkansas with an approved excuse.
-During COVID-19, all voters can use the excuse “physical illness/disability” to request an absentee ballot.
+COVID-19 UPDATE: All voters may use the excuse “physical illness/disability” to request an absentee ballot.

 Early Voting In Arkansas